core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * It MUST have the same Token value T of the phantom registration request that started the group observation.
 This Token value is specified in the 'token' element of 'req_info' under the 'tp_info' parameter, in the informative response message sent to all the observer clients.

-   That is, every multicast notification for a target resource is not bound to the observation requests from the different clients, but rather to the phantom registration request associated to the whole set of clients taking part in the group observation of that resource.
+   That is, every multicast notification for a target resource is not bound to the observation requests from the different clients, but rather to the phantom registration request associated with the whole set of clients taking part in the group observation of that resource.

 * It MUST be sent from the same IP address SRV_ADDR and port number SRV_PORT where: i) the original Observe registration requests are sent to by the clients; and ii) the corresponding informative responses are sent from by the server (see {{ssec-server-side-informative}}).
 These are indicated to the observer clients as value of the 'srv_host' and 'srv_port' elements of 'srv_addr' under the 'tp_info' parameter, in the informative response message (see {{ssssec-udp-transport-specific}}).
 That is, redirection MUST NOT be used.